Best Affordable Places to Live in West Virginia in 2025

 Photo credit: iStock/DenisTangneyJr

 Charleston makes the list again, this time as one of the best places for young adults in the state.
 The city has a good job market, a great nightlife scene, and a low cost of living.
-It’s also a good city for outdoor activities and health and fitness.
+It’s also a good city for outdoor activities, and many residents enjoy the healthy lifestyle that results.

 3. Bridgeport